Use cert-manager to manage TLS certificates

 If you’re using rpk, ensure to add the -X tls.enabled flag, and any other necessary TLS flags such as the TLS certificate:

-For all available flags, see the rpk command reference.
+For all available flags, see the rpk options reference.

 Malformed HTTP response